 The Company considers all of its investments in debt securities (U.S. Government or Agencies), with maturities at the date of purchase from over three months to one year to be available-for-sale securities.
 These investments are recorded at fair value with the unrealized gains and losses reflected in accumulated other comprehensive income (loss) on the Company's condensed consolidated balance sheets.
 Realized gains and losses from the sale of investments, if any are determined, are recorded net in the condensed consolidated statements of operations and comprehensive loss.
 The investments selected by the Company have a low level of inherent credit risk given they are issued by the U.S. government and any changes in their fair value are primarily attributable to changes in interest rates and market liquidity.
-Investments as of March 31, 2024 consisted of U.S. Treasury Bills with maturities of over three months to one year.
+Investments as of June 30, 2024 consisted of U.S. Treasury Bills with maturities of less than three months.